-Here we are at plugs +3 years (opposite side of the same hill top), almost five feet tall and with a dense ground cover of Spanish Lotus (L. purshianus) in the grass understory.
+Here we are at plugs +4 years (opposite side of the same hill top), almost five feet tall and with a dense ground cover of Spanish Lotus (L. purshianus) in the grass understory.
 We had a long wet winter with some warm spells and what do you know but we got an unexpected blast of wall bedstraw and scarlet pimpernel (Aganalis arvensis) from the "weed bank" covering much of the property.
 It was war, but we're winning it.
 How?
 We harvested almost 30# of grass seed.
-That way we could see the smaller weeds.
+By taking a sickle to the stand and cutting them to about 4-6" in height, I could then see the smaller weeds.